Samantha Harvey (singer)

-Samantha Harvey (born 30 May 1993) is an English pop singer currently signed to Virgin EMI Records in the UK and Capitol Records in the US.
+Samantha Harvey (born 30 May 1993) is an English singer, songwriter, and YouTuber currently signed to Virgin EMI Records in the UK and Capitol Records in the US.
 She initially gained a following by posting covers of popular songs on her YouTube channel.
 Her independently released 2017 single, "Forgive Forget", peaked at number 48 on the UK Singles Chart.
 She released her first major label single, "Please", in February 2018.
 She followed that with her major label debut EP, also titled Please, in March 2018.

 Early life and education

 Harvey was born in Harleston.
 She attended Chilton Community Primary School and Stowmarket High School.
 At age 16, she joined Oskar Foxtrot Productions where she acted and sang in plays.
 She also studied performing arts at Suffolk New College.
 While studying, she set up a house-cleaning business in the Suffolk area.
 In 2014, she began recording and posting covers onto her YouTube channel.
 Her first cover was of Sam Smith's "Lay Me Down".
 Samantha then sang this song for her one million subscriber celebration.